PX200 - 140W Voltage Amplifier

 |Input Impedance||48.7 kOhms|

 |Output Impedance||1.5 Ohms|

 |Output Connectors||LEMO 0B, LEMO 00, Screw Terminals, BNC|

 |Environment||0 - 40 C (32-104 F), Non-condensing humidity|

 |Dimensions||212 x 304.8 x 88 mm (8.35 x 12 x 3.46 in)|

 |Weight||2 kg (4.4 lb)|

-The amplifier is compact, light-weight, and can be powered from any mains supply.
-The output connectors include LEMO 00, LEMO 0B, and 4mm Banana Jacks so many commercially available piezoelectric stack actuators can be directly connected.
-The PX200 is suited to a wide range of applications including: electro-optics, ultrasonics, vibration control, nanopositioning systems, and piezoelectric motors.
+The output connectors include BNC, LEMO 00, LEMO 0B.302, and plug-in screw terminals.
+The PX200 is suited to a wide range of applications including electro-optics, ultrasonics, vibration control, nanopositioning systems, and piezoelectric motors.

 Output Voltage Range

 The output voltage range is specified when ordering.
 The standard voltage ranges and associated current limits are listed below.
 Since the PX200 has front panel controls for reducing the positive and negative output voltage range, choose a range equal to or slightly greater than required.